 Sweet potatoes are a fantastic source of fibre, complex carbohydrate and contain a range of essential vitamins and minerals.
 Adding the fat (coconut oil, ghee or butter) ensures you are making the most of the wonderful fat soluble vitamins they contain.

-Skin on, washed sweet potatoes, roughly the same size/thickness
+- 1 sweet potato/s -skin on, roughly the same size/thickness

 - Take one or more sweet potatoes and prick them a couple of times with a knife or fork (so they don't explode).
 I work off one small sweet potato per person (or medium to large sweet potato for two).